-Guidance: This paragraph clarifies the submittal requirements to FRA to obtain approval for the qualifying cant deficiency of a vehicle type, including that the load condition under which the testing is performed is included in the description of the test procedure.
+Guidance: This paragraph clarifies the submittal requirements to FRA to obtain approval for a vehicle type to operate at a desired cant deficiency.
+The requirements include the load condition under which the testing is performed and the description of the test procedure.
 Additional clarification in this paragraph has been included for submitting suspension system maintenance information.
 The requirement for submitting suspension system maintenance information applies to vehicle types not subject to 49 CFR parts 238 or 229, such as a freight car operated in a freight train, and then only to safety-critical components.